Christine Widdall FBPE MPAGB EFIAP APAGB HonLCPU

 I love to capture my beautiful local area of Saddleworth, especially its hills and waterways and, in recent years, I have added wildlife photography to my interests.
 In my creative work, I try to go beyond the objective recording of fact and to use self-expression to provide an interpretation of my subjects.
 I love experimenting to see what I can achieve with blends of images from different times and different places.

-I hold the Excellence Award (EFIAP) of the Fédération Internationale de l’Art Photographique and the Master Award (MPAGB) of the Photographic Alliance of Great Britain, which just over 100 people in the UK had achieved at the time and I was only the second woman in the North West to do so.
-My MPAGB panel is available for viewing here.
+I hold the Excellence Award (EFIAP) of the Fédération Internationale de l’Art Photographique and the Master Award (MPAGB) of the Photographic Alliance of Great Britain, which just over 100 people in the UK had achieved at the time and was the second woman in the North West to do so.
+My MPAGB set is available for viewing here.
 In April 2015, I was awarded the Fellowship BPE (FBPE), the highest award for Photographic Exhibition work in the UK…and was the 22nd person to do so.
 My total tally was 667 images accepted In British Photographic Exhibitions and 123 different images that had received BPE awards.
 I’m glad I don’t have to do it all again!